scpwiki/wikijump/docs/development.md

 > ### For Windows:
 >
 > You may encounter various errors involving file permissions if using Windows-based tools alongside WSL2.
-It is recommend that you fix these issues by either granting the correct file permissions to any that Windows may have modified, or by redownloading the repository from github.
+It is recommend that you fix these issues by either granting the correct file permissions to any that Windows may have modified, or by re-cloning the repository purely within WSL2.

 Once everything has started, you can connect to `http://www.wikijump.localhost/`.
 Changes you make to the codebase should automatically be applied to the containers, as your machine's filesystem has been "bound" to the containers' filesystem.
 This is one-way, so a container can't modify your filesystem.
 Adding new dependencies, however, will require a rebuild.